 Compared to the earlier generation, the interiors of the 2008 and newer models were significantly improved with higher quality materials.

 In addition, a hybrid model, the Tribute HEV, is also available and is a virtual twin of the Ford Escape Hybrid.
 Gas mileage for the HEV is in the high 20s.

 The first-generation Tribute was produced for the 2001 through 2007 model years.
 Initially, the Mazda Tribute was offered in DX, DX V6, LX V6 and ES V6 models until 2005, when the current i and s models replaced them.
 There were very few changes during this production run until the significant redesign in 2008.

 However, in 2005, there was a minor exterior face-lift, a revised suspension and the introduction of a more powerful 153 horsepower 2.3-liter four-cylinder engine.
 Prior to that, the four-cylinder was 2.0-liters and only produced a fairly enemic 130 horsepower.
 The larger engine during this run was always a 3.0-liter V6 that generated 200 horsepower.

-Overall, we're fans of the Tribute and believe it's a solid choice and a good value for those looking for a carlike performance in an SUV package.
+Overall, a Tribute can still be a viable and economical choice for those looking for a carlike performance in an SUV package, as long as a lower mileage version can be found.
 And we can make a number of suggestions to help you save when buying one.

 There are actually several different ways to buy a used Tribute at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.